BUCS110-B1-Fall2024/final-project-jay-and-sanju/template_final_project-master/README.md

 ***

 ## Project Description
-This 2D platformer is a Christmas-themed game with a Grinch-inspired twist.
+This Christmas-inspired 2D arcade shooter reimagines the classic Space Invaders with a festive twist.
-The game includes features like item collection and holiday-themed visual and audio design.
+Players act as santas sleigh against waves of mischievous Grinch-like invaders determined to steal holiday cheer.
-It aims to combine seasonal aesthetics with engaging gameplay mechanics for a fun and festive experience.
+With snowballs, the game combines fast-paced action with holiday-themed visuals.
 ***

 ## GUI Design